 Our philosophy starts with the simple belief that kids are capable of incredible things.
 Our job is to nurture that ability; our goal is to support kids' healthy development.
 Play is how kids learn--here, it is in both a STEM-rich environment and inviting outdoor experience.

 Use tools, tinker, design, build, and invent like the artist, scientist, engineer, and inventor Leonardo da Vinci.
 Using recycled materials, off-the-shelf supplies, and tools and technology ranging from scissors and saws to electronic circuits and conductive thread, you can design and build diverse creations inspired by the creative thinking and engineering of da Vinci.

 Then, head outdoors during your visit and explore our Bridge, Vitruvian Man, and Lever exhibits that are inspired by da Vinci's perspective and work.

 And while at home, learn more about da Vinci's life, work, and impact through our Discover da Vinci resources.

 In the da Vinci Workshop you will find printed copies of our Exploration Learning Guide for parents and caregivers, a resource of prompts and suggestions to support exploration of the gallery's STEAM topic with your child.
 You can also review and print the Guide here online prior to your visit, and/or after your visit for ideas for post-visit activities and conversations that reinforce learning: Exploration Learning Guide | da Vinci Workshop.

-Materials donations for da Vinci Workshop are currently only accepted on a case-by-case basis.
+Materials donations for da Vinci Workshop needed!

 In this Exhibit